SEO for Manufacturers

 Best practices for XML site mapping: A short list of XML site mapping best practices includes using plug-ins to help do the work automatically, excluding utility (ex. log-in) and lower-quality pages from your index, and submitting your sitemap to Google.

-Link building is a powerful way to help your website rank higher on Google’s search engine result pages (SERP).
+Link building is a powerful way to help your website rank higher on Google’s SERP.
 Simply put, it involves getting links back to your website placed on other high-quality websites and pages.

 One popular way to accomplish this is to create and seek placement for “guest posts.”
 For example, if you are in the 3-D printing industry, consider writing a helpful and informative blog post about a specific aspect or application of 3-D printing, and reach out to leading industry websites that accept third-party content for publication.
 This tactic helps position your company as a “thought leader” in Google’s eyes, which in turn increases your site rankings.